MichaelHarrisCode/MichaelHarrisCode/README.md

 My goal is to become a Linux Kernel Developer.

 ## What I've done
-I'm currently interning as a web developer where I am learning the development process and testing of websites.
-I've begun to learn the value of JSON files, in addition to debugging webpages.
+I'm currently working as a web developer where I am QAing, fixing, and implementing features on college and university websites.

 I've worked as a computer science tutor at a local community college, where it was my job to guide students in C++ and data structures, as well as create a friendly environment for the student's learning.